vanessaxuuan/tp/docs/UserGuide.md

 Format: `clear`

 >**WARNING:**
-> This action erases the data file and **CANNOT** be undone!
-Consider carefully before calling the command.
+> This action erases all the student data stored in your computer and CANNOT be undone!
+Consider carefully before calling the command as you will have to re-enter the students' details if clear is executed accidentally.

 ### Exiting the program : `exit`